 Crash Book is the second of my former therapist Marlene Denessen’s books that I was delighted to discover online and read.
 My curiosity was peaked by the title and cover image depicting a closeup of a deer head.
-Turns out she began a healing journey using meditation after being seriously injured in a car accident involving a deer on Route 195 in Massachusetts.
+It turns out, the book documents her healing journey after being seriously injured in a car accident involving a deer on Route 195 in Massachusetts.

 Published in 2022, this book is a pretty handy resource filled with practical advice for developing a meditation practice.
 It contains anecdotes that humanize the experience for those of us just beginning.
 Marlene’s voice is straightforward, nonjudgmental, and rings with clarity.
 Her salt-of-the-Earth guidance is easy to understand and incorporates background information about mindfulness and wellbeing.